meshonline/Screen-Space-Global-Illumination/README.md

 Low resolution mode is where the magic is, I use small quads (32x32 pixels) to calculate global illumination, and sample in uniform grids of coordinates, since all calculations are in GPU, the speed is so fast that it always runs in realtime.

+To lighten the background, I render the depth buffer and the viewport buffer with front face culling mode, only back faces are rendered, then flip its normal to get correct normal.

-I also use blur passes to smooth the small depth quad, the small viewport quad and the small global illumination quad, the lighting looks much smoother than ever.
+I also use one blur passes to smooth the global illumination quad, the lighting looks much smoother.

 Finally, I blend the global illumination to the original viewport.